microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ![Enable Comment Output](docs/images/vs-enable.png "Output comments from MSBuild.exe")

 ### Simple Example Code
-Here's a simple example of how you'd use this component.
-The utility takes in two lists.
-The first shown below is the paths to your post-MSbuild.exe XML documentation files.
-The second is the paths to any DLLs that have classes that you reference in the C# XML comments.
+Here's a simple example.
+The `OpenApiGeneratorConfig` class is instantited with two lists, the document version, and the filter set version.
+The first list contains the paths to your Annotation XML documentation files.
+The second list contains the paths to the assemblies where classes referenced in the C# XML comments can be found.

-For example, if you have an annotation for a response type as follows:
+For example, if you have a C# comment for a response type as follows:
 ```csharp
 /// <response code="200"><see cref="SampleObject1"/>Sample object retrieved</response>
 ```
-You will need to include the path to the DLL file that contains the `SampleObject1` class.
+You will need to include the path to the assembly file that contains the `SampleObject1` class.

-Generating your OAI document should look something like this:
+Generating your OpenAPI.NET document should look something like this:
 ```csharp
 var input = new OpenApiGeneratorConfig(
     annotationXmlDocuments: new List<XDocument>()